I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-ioassignarcname.md

 ## -remarks
 <p>Drivers of hard disk devices need not call this routine.
 Drivers of other mass storage devices, including floppy, CD-ROM, and tape devices, should call <b>IoAssignArcName</b> during their initialization. </p>

-<p>Drivers of hard disk devices need not call this routine.
-Drivers of other mass storage devices, including floppy, CD-ROM, and tape devices, should call <b>IoAssignArcName</b> during their initialization. </p>

 ## -requirements
 <table>
 <tr>